Cartonnage and Mummy of an Anonymous Man

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

 a) Cartonnage from the mummy of a man.
 Painted plaster on linen; made as an overlay on mummy from head to waist.
 Face bearded, hands clasp glass cup and fillet.
 At bottom, debased Sokaris bark flanked by jackals etc. Moulded wreath on forehead, brilliant colors.
-Condition: Removed from the intact mummy in summer of 1956 and mounted under glass.
-Paint lightly rubbed in spots but general condition excellent.

 b) Necklace (apparently amuletic) removed from neck of mummy.
 Long, single stand of grass woven into rope with open end at front.
 This end closed with single strand on which are fastened segments of leaves, duplicated in three similar strands above.
 Attached to necklace at front center in plain wooden mason's square pierced three times.
 Condition: In general good but materials are very dry and fragile.
 Some leaves are broken.